cmaksymenko/avalanchecms/cli/av/README.md

 ```shell
 av login --user <email>
 ```
-- A password prompt appears securely after executing the command.
+- A password prompt is used to retrieve the secret.
 - If logged in, the user ID is passed to subsequent commands with --user-id, unless otherwise passed as argument.

 **Example Output**